History of the U-CAN project

 • The Cancer-Covid collection starts April 1, only two months after the Covid pandemic reaches Sweden.
 This rapid start was made possible by the already present U-CAN infrastructure and ethical permits.

-• Number of patients included in U-CAN: 22 328
+• Total number of patients included in U-CAN: 22 328

-• Number of research applications: 128
+• Total number of research applications: 128

 2021

-• Number of patients included in U-CAN: 23 696
+• Total number of patients included in U-CAN: 23 696

-• Number of research applications: 157
+• Total number of research applications: 157

 2022

-• U-CAN celebrates its 12-year anniversary with a whole day of lectures from scientist from all over Sweden that have been using U-CAN-material for their research.
+• U-CAN celebrates its 12-year anniversary with a whole day of lectures from scientist from all over Sweden that have been using U-CAN-material for their research

-• Number of patients included in U-CAN: 25 685
+• Total number of patients included in U-CAN: 25 685

-• Number of research applications: 171
+• Total number of research applications: 171

 2023

-• Number of patients included in U-CAN: 27 476
+• Total number of patients included in U-CAN: 27 476

-• Number of research applications: 192
+• Total number of research applications: 197

 FOLLOW UPPSALA UNIVERSITY ON